My Childhood Dream

 Living the Dream

-Today, I am living my childhood dream.
-As a captain, I travel the world, meet people from different cultures, and experience the joy of flying every day.
-I often think back to the young boy in Tehran who looked up at the sky with wide-eyed wonder.
+Today, I live my childhood dream as an airline pilot.
+I travel worldwide, meet people from many cultures, and experience the joy of flying every day.
+I often remember the young boy in Tehran who dreamed of becoming a pilot.

-Mastering Aviation English was more than a requirement for my job; it was a key to unlocking my potential and achieving my dream.
-For those who aspire to fly, let my story be a reminder that with passion, dedication, and the right tools, the sky is not the limit; it's the beginning.
+Learning Aviation English was more than just a job requirement—it was the key to achieving my dreams.
+For anyone dreaming of flying, remember that with passion, dedication, and the right skills, the sky is just the beginning.

 Glossary